microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgDevice.md

 ```

 ### -MemberOf
-Groups that this group is a member of.
+Groups that this device is a member of.
-HTTP Methods: GET (supported for all groups).
 Read-only.
 Nullable.
 To construct, see NOTES section for MEMBEROF properties and create a hash table.